WHAT IS HAIRY CELL LEUKEMIA?

-There are approximately 500 new cases of this disease discovered every year in the United States.
+There are approximately 1,000 new cases of hairy cell leukemia discovered every year in the United States.
 There is an unexplained larger number of men than women afflicted with this leukemia.
-This disease is treatable, but not curable.
+Hairy cell leukemia is treatable, but not curable.
 While the cause is not known, the treatment is usually very effective in helping patients lead a normal life.